BennySLV/TheFramingLady/README.md

 <h2>Installation</h2>

 It is recommended to set up your own virtual host on your preferred web-server stack (LAMP is most preferred).
-You will also need a database set-up on your MySQL server.

-For example, if you are using a LAMP Stack:
+For example, if you are using a LAMP Stack on the Ubuntu OS, using the terminal, please do the following:

-Using the terminal:
 <ol>
 <li>Access the following file:</li>
   - <code>/etc/apache2/sites-enabled/000-default.conf</code><br />